Azure/arc_jumpstart_levelup/docs/azure_arc_servers_jumpstart/_readme.md

 ## Goals

-In this immersive lab, participants will embark on a hands-on journey to explore the capabilities of Azure Arc.
+In this immersive lab, participants will embark on a hands-on journey to explore the capabilities of Azure Arc & Azure Local.
 Utilizing the Azure Arc Jumpstart resources, attendees will gain a deep understanding of how Azure Arc functions and its applications in a real-world scenario.
-The session is crafted to encourage active participation, enabling attendees to not only listen but also engage directly with the material through hands-on labs.
+The workshop is crafted to encourage active participation, enabling attendees to not only listen but also engage directly with the material through hands-on labs.

 ## Lab track 1 - Arc-enabled Servers